hurricanemark/NodeJS-Passport-Login/README.md

 `npm i bcrypt`

-[^]*passport passport-local are used for password authentication.  express-session is for local session, express-flash displays invalid authentication messages*
+*passport passport-local are used for password authentication.  express-session is for local session, express-flash displays invalid authentication messages*

 `npm i passport passport-local express-session express-flash`

-*Logic for passport,...,express-flash will be written in passport-config.js*[^]
+*Logic for passport,...,express-flash will be written in passport-config.js*

 `npm i method-override`

-[^]*method-override alternates POST so we can call app.delete to implement logout*
+*method-override alternates POST so we can call app.delete to implement logout*

 Then,